mspnp/microservices-reference-implementation/deploymentCICD.md

  > For your production cluster, use your
  > security best practices for digital certificates creation and lifetime management.

+> :heavy_exclamation_mark: In the following instructions you will proceed using a public container registry to install NGINX.
+But please take into account that public registries may be subject to faults such as outages (no SLA) or request throttling.
+Interruptions like these can be crippling for an application that needs to pull an image _right now_.
+To minimize the risks of using public registries, store all applicable container images in a registry that you control, such as the SLA-backed Azure Container Registry.

 ```bash
 # Create a self-signed certificate for TLS and public ip addresses
 export RESOURCE_GROUP_NODE=$(az aks show -g $RESOURCE_GROUP -n $CLUSTER_NAME --query "nodeResourceGroup" -o tsv) && \